Aza102/content-ops-starter/content/pages/index.md

             justifyContent: center
         type: FeaturedItem
       - title: >-
-          The voice agents implemented by [Your Agency Name] have completely transformed the way we handle customer inquiries.
+          The voice agents implemented by Xpert Ai team have completely transformed the way we handle customer inquiries.
 Our customers love the seamless experience, and we’ve seen a sharp increase in satisfaction and response times.
 We couldn't be more pleased with the